ywatase/mdt/cmd/mdt/README.md

 ## Installation

-You can use `go get` to install the CLI via:
+You can use `go install` to install the CLI via:

 ```
-go get -u github.com/n9v9/mdt/cmd/mdt
+go install github.com/n9v9/mdt/cmd/mdt@latest
 ```

 or download the latest binary from the release page.